William George Murray: Coniston massacre

 In August 1928, Murray was ordered to investigate the killing of a white man named Fred Brooks who was allegedly bludgeoned to death by several Aboriginal people at a waterhole to the west of Coniston cattle station near the modern-day settlement of Yuendumu.
 Murray led a punitive expedition from Coniston which resulted in the deaths of at least 17 mostly Warlpiri people.
 He took two survivors, named Akirkra and Padygar, as prisoners to the holding jail at Alice Springs.
 In early September, Murray went on another police mission to arrest Aboriginal cattle killers around the Coniston and Barrow Creek areas.
 An unknown number of Aboriginal people were possibly killed during this expedition with a further two Aboriginal prisoners, named Ned and Barney, taken to Alice Springs.
 From late September until mid October, Murray conducted a third punitive expedition to the north of Coniston along the Lander and Hanson Rivers.
 This last mission was in response to an attack on William "Nugget" Morton by Aboriginal people.
 Morton participated with Murray in this expedition where at least a further 14 Warlpiri and Kaytetye people were shot dead.
 No prisoners were taken in this phase.
 These combined killings conducted by Murray came to be known as the Coniston massacre.
 Officially, 31 men, women and children were killed during this police operation, although analysis of the existing documentation and surviving Aboriginal testimonies indicate that somewhere between 100 and 200 people were shot dead.

 Of the four Aboriginal prisoners, Ned and Barney were sentenced at Alice Springs and served one month in the jail there for the spearing of cattle.
 Murray escorted the other two prisoners, Akirkra and Padygar, to Darwin to face trial for the killing of Fred Brooks.
-At this trial, conducted in November 1928, Murray freely gave evidence to the presiding judge that he shot a large number of Aboriginals during the operation, that he shot to kill and shot dead wounded Aboriginals.
+At this trial, conducted in November 1928, Murray freely gave evidence to the presiding judge that he shot a large number of Aboriginal people during the operation, that he shot to kill and shot dead wounded Aboriginal people.
 The judge (Justice Mallam) noted that Murray "mowed them down wholesale".
 The actual evidence against Akirkra and Padygar for killing Brooks was weak and they were acquitted.
 Murray's admissions in court however led to widespread publicity about the massacres and a governmental Board of Inquiry was set up to investigate his actions.

 The Board of Inquiry which ran from late December 1928 until the end of January 1929 was a whitewash set up to protect Murray and the colonial system in the Northern Territory.
 The board found that Murray and the other perpetrators of the massacres acted in self defence and that the shootings were justified.
-It found that the Aboriginals themselves were to blame and that more police patrols would be required to instil control upon the surviving Indigenous population.
+It found that the Aboriginal people themselves were to blame and that more police patrols would be required to instil control upon the surviving Indigenous population.
 The board suggested that Murray should have more police training but this was never done.